The Howling (EP)

-"The Howling" is a song by Dutch symphonic metal and rock band Within Temptation.
-It was released as an EP on May 1, 2007, exclusively at Hot Topic stores in the United States.
+"The Howling" is a song by Dutch symphonic metal band Within Temptation.
+It was released as an EP on 1 May 2007, exclusively at Hot Topic stores in the United States.
 It was also used as the second promotional single for The Heart of Everything, digitally released in the United Kingdom while "Frozen" was released elsewhere in Europe.

 History

 "The Howling" was the first song revealed from Within Temptation's album The Heart of Everything.
 It was written to promote the video game The Chronicles of Spellborn.
 A video trailer for the game using "The Howling" was released in 2006.
 The band also played the song live at several occasions in 2006.

-On May 1, 2007, before The Heart of Everything was released in the United States, an EP for the song went on sale there.
+On 1 May 2007, before The Heart of Everything was released in the United States, an EP for the song went on sale there.
 After being available for a few hours, the EP had already sold out on the Hot Topic website.
 Later in 2007, it was released as the second single from The Heart Of Everything in countries where "Frozen" was not released.
 A new video was shot for this release.

 Sharon den Adel's vocal range on "The Howling" is C-flat4 – E5.

 Track listing

 The other four tracks on the EP are popular singles from Within Temptation's third studio album, The Silent Force.
-The disc is also an Enhanced CD which contains the video for "What Have You Done".
+The disc is also an Enhanced CD which contains special music video for "What Have You Done".

 Although "The Howling" was released in other countries as well, no other physical single was released.